John Colin De Silva: Flag rank

 In 1992, De Silva was promoted to the acting rank of rear admiral and appointed Assistant Chief of Personnel - Human Resource Development (ACOP HRD).
 This appointment was that of an assistant Principal Staff Officer at Naval HQ.
 On 26 January 1993, he was awarded the Ati Vishisht Seva Medal.
 He subsequently took over as the Assistant Chief of Naval Staff - Information Warfare and Operations (ACNS IW&O), also at Naval HQ.
 In 1995, he was appointed the next Flag Officer Commanding Western Fleet (FOCWF).
 He took command of the Western Fleet from Rear Admiral R. N. Ganesh on 28 April 1995.
 After a year-long stint as FOCWF, he relinquished command, handing over to Rear Admiral Madanjit Singh.

 In 1997, he was promoted to the rank of Vice Admiral and appointed Controller Warship Production & Acquisition (CWP&A) at Naval HQ.
 After a short stint, in March 1998, he took over the personnel branch at NHQ as the Chief of Personnel (COP).
 He served as COP for a year, until March 1999.

 DGICG

 The Indian Coast Guard (ICG) came into being on 19 August 1978.
 The new service was to function under the overall command and control of a Director General (DGICG).
-On 5 March 1999, Schunker took over as the 11th Director General of the Indian Coast Guard (DGICG), succeeding Vice Admiral R. N. Ganesh.
+On 5 March 1999, De Silva took over as the 11th Director General of the Indian Coast Guard (DGICG), succeeding Vice Admiral R. N. Ganesh.
 Under him, the coast guard helped capture a pirated Japanese vessel MV Alondra Rainbow in the Arabian Sea.
 The pirates were captured and convicted in Mumbai.
 During this tenure, he was awarded the Param Vishisht Seva Medal on 26 January 2001.